Scalable Sample-to-Population Estimation of Hyperbolic Space Models for Hypergraphs

 Figure \ref{fig:est_projected} (a) displays these transformed positions, while Figure \ref{fig:est_projected} (b) shows the original Euclidean estimates.
 Both position clouds appear visually distinct, demonstrating that positions in hyperbolic space capture different latent similarities than those in Euclidean space.
 The hyperbolic configuration reveals a peripheral clustering pattern.
 In contrast, the Euclidean positions appear more compact and contracted around their centroid.
 Compared to Figure \ref{fig:application_res_a} (a) in the main text, the transformed positions appear contracted toward the center of the space, as expected given that hyperbolic distances to the origin are shorter than their Euclidean counterparts.

 \paragraph*{Estimates of $\alpha$}

 Figure \ref{fig:est_sparsity} (a) shows the estimates of $\alpha_2$, $\alpha_3$, and $\alpha_4$ based on the hyperbolic and Euclidean space models.
 In line with expectations, we find that $\widehat\alpha_2 > \widehat\alpha_3 > \widehat\alpha_4$, suggesting that the density of smaller hyperedges is higher than the density of larger hyperedges.
 This observation holds irrespective of the geometry of the space.
-The estimates converge within the first 100 iterations for both geometries.
+The estimates appear to converge within 100 iterations under both geometries.